ubunatic/minetest-orienteering/README.md

 Use a crafting guide to see crafting recipes.

 ## License
-Everything is licensed under WTFPL.
+Everything is licensed under MIT License.